 Travel Insurance – I always have travel insurance, so I keep a copy of my paperwork with me at all time.
 That way, I know the numbers to call if I have an emergency and need assistance.
 It’s not really necessary on this trek because of the low altitude, but it doesn’t hurt to have it.
-I use World Nomads and have been a happy customer for the last three years.

 You might also like…